1. FBI fix and framing.

 6. The Altus bank was closed to cover-up July 2009, supposedly because the bank was $8 million off-balance.
 Bank reports show the bank had

-$91 million assets and $99 million liabilities.
+$91 million in assets and $99 million in liabilities.
 Bank regulators failed to account for $216 million in subsidiaries' accounts.
-The $156 million showing in the bank holding company's Federal Reserve subsidiaries report, and $60 million gross production tax refunds paid Altus Venture during the bank examination, Jan - Jul 2009.
+The $156 million showing in the bank holding company's Federal Reserve subsidiaries report and $60 million gross production tax refunds paid Altus Venture during the bank examination, Jan - Jul 2009.
 View

 7. FBI's attempted bribery.
 After the OTC emails were uncovered, the FBI turned to threats to suppress reporting evidence of crimes in Oklahoma found in the emails and attempted to bribe my help framing innocent parties in Colorado for appraiser fraud.
 View.
 This was one of the three mutually contradicting versions of crimes.

-The FBI's threats to silence reporting evidence found in the OTC emails, although some parts of evidence were reported, it was claims filed after the 2009 cover-up that triggered the FBI's veiled death threats.
-The first threat was for bringing the BOK, and Foxborough claims to a meeting* with the FBI, April 28, 2010, BOK and Foxborough claims.
+The FBI's threats to silence reporting evidence were found in the OTC emails; although some parts of evidence were previously reported, it was fraudulent claims filed after the 2009 cover-up that triggered the FBI's veiled death threats.
+The first threat was for bringing the BOK and Foxborough fraudulent claims to a meeting* with the FBI on April 28, 2010.
+BOK and Foxborough claims.
 The FBI had, from the start, asked for the evidence uncovered and other information but insisted evidence be sent via email.
-They would selectively use spam blocking to avoid.
+They would selectively use spam blocking to avoid it.
 After a while, I used another method that would verify if they accepted the evidence, and they didn't accept the evidence.

-Re the April 28, 2010, meeting was at the FBI's new high tech Norman OK office was lengthy, and a lot of issues were discussed.
+On April 28, 2010, the meeting at the FBI's new high-tech Norman OK office was lengthy, and a lot of issues were discussed.
 I have multiple reasons to believe we were being videoed, and the agent was being prompted by someone out of my sight.
-This and certain other details should not be necessary, at this point, and will not be revealed to anyone until they demonstrate they are serious about exposing corruption!
+This and specific other details should not be necessary at this point and will not be revealed to anyone until they demonstrate they are serious about exposing corruption!

-More on attempted bribery in the Colorado case, the FBI did not investigate.
-View.
+More on attempted bribery in the Colorado case, the FBI did not investigate. view.
 After the OTC emails were uncovered, the FBI's wanted me to help frame one of the Colorado victims and an appraiser for appraiser fraud in Colorado.
-The DOJ would later accuse Fred Don Anderson, who would pleaded guilty on one count of conspiracy and an appraiser of appraiser fraud.
+The DOJ would later charge Fred Don Anderson, who would plead guilty to one count of conspiracy that included appraiser fraud.
 Anderson admitted to his role in appraiser fraud in court.
 The DOJ also accused the appraiser of not being qualified.
-The FDIC OIG agent's investigation report stated the appraiser was qualified, but the DOJ withheld from the jury.
-The FDIC OIG agent's report dated March 2016, View was not filed in the case until Feb 2017, eight months after the trial by the defense attorney.
-There were ongoing issues with the DOJ and FDIC and the FDIC's case files not being available for the trial due to what was reported as technical issues.
+The FDIC OIG agent's investigation report stated the appraiser was qualified.
+FDIC OIG agent's investigation report that contradicted the DOJ report was withheld from the jury.
+The FDIC OIG agent's report dated March 2016, View, was not filed in the case until Feb 2017, eight months after the trial by the defense attorney.
+There were ongoing issues with the DOJ and FDIC, and the FDIC's case files not being available for the trial due to what was reported as technical issues.
 The DOJ didn't want to delay the trial to wait for the evidence to be filed because of planned vacations.